 “We feel your pain,” is one of the first things Dr. Alexander Mauskop tells us when we ask him to share his go-to interesting migraine fact.

-He goes on to explain, “Lifetime prevalence of migraines for female neurologists is 63% and 47% for male neurologists.
+He goes on to explain, “Lifetime prevalence of migraine for female neurologists is 63% and 47% for male neurologists.
 Among headache specialists, the lifetime prevalence is 82% for women and 72% for men.”

 His drive to help as many migraine sufferers as possible is what led him to becoming a Cove medical advisor.
 Here’s a little bit more about him, in his own words.